-PROJECT TITLE: Conditional Use Permit (CUP) 2019-07/Eco Holdings LLC
+PROJECT TITLE: Conditional Use Permit (CUP) 2019-10/Nanofarms (cannabis)

-PROJECT LOCATION: The proposed Eco Holdings LLC project site is located approximately 26-miles southeast of the community of Charleston View (46 miles southeast of Pahrump, NV) and can be accessed by Nevada SR-160, to Sandy Valley Rd, Tuskegee Street, and Rose Mary St. The proposed project is located on private land owned by Sandy Prem 2 LLC, with an Assessor's Parcel Number of 048-350-15.
+PROJECT LOCATION: The proposed Nanofarms Group Inc. project site is located approximately 26-miles southeast of the community of Charleston View (46 miles southeast of Pahrump, NV) and can be accessed by Nevada SR-160, to Sandy Valley Rd, Tuskegee Street, and Rose Mary St. The proposed project is located on private land owned by Sandy Prem 2 LLC, with an Assessor's Parcel Number of 048-350-15.

-PROJECT DESCRIPTION: The applicant is applying for a CUP to develop the property for hemp cultivation and the manufacturing of CBD oil.
-CEQA analysis is required for CUPs in order for the Planning Commission to give final approval for the proposed hemp cultivation.
+PROJECT DESCRIPTION: The applicant is applying for a CUP to develop the property for cannabis cultivation.
+CEQA analysis is required for CUPs in order for the Planning Commission to give final approval for the proposed cannabis cultivation.
 The proposed project site would cultivate a 160-acre parcel currently operating as a turf farm.
+The proposed project includes 95 acres of outdoor cultivation and a 50,000 ft2 processing building.
+Please note that this project is similar to another hemp cultivation project on the same lot.
+The anticipated use for the property will begin with hemp cultivation (CUP 2019-07/Eco Holdings), to be followed by cannabis cultivation (CUP 2019-10/Nanofarms).
+Each use requires separate land use entitlemens (CUPs) per Inyo County Code.
 The cultivation will occur 300 feet back from each property line, per Inyo County Code.
 The entire site is disturbed, as a result of the operation of a turf farm, the existing utility poles, a well, and unpaved service roads.